Research

 Experiential and Social Learning with Agha Ali Akram, Reshmaan Hussam, and Akib Khan | Draft | AEA RCT Registry

-We examine complementarities between experiential and social learning in health technology adoption.
-We conduct an 1800-household field experiment on water chlorination in peri-urban Pakistan.
-We implement a learning intervention, where participants record and visually track their children's diarrhea rate before and after we offer free chlorine tablets.
-While there are no differential effects on average between the learning arm and a group that receives only free chlorine tablets, learning arm households who also have a neighbor in the learning arm chlorinate their water at a significantly higher rate for almost one year after the end of the learning intervention.
-Households not in the learning arm exhibit no difference in behavior by whether they have a neighbor in the learning arm.
-We propose a model of learning where agents are sensitive to signal acquisition technologies and trust technologies they have personal experience with, giving rise to a complementarity between experiential and social learning.
-We rule out various alternative explanations, including changing beliefs about the returns to chlorine use.
-The welfare implications are significant: ITT (TOT) estimates suggest that learning households with learning neighbors exhibit a 0.16 SD (0.51 SD) increase in an index of child anthropometrics after one year.
+Behavioral change can arise from learning from oneself or learning from others.
+But how might these two forms of learning interact?
+We examine complementarities between individual experiential learning and social learning in health technology adoption using an 1800-household field experiment on water chlorination in peri-urban Pakistan.
+We randomize treated participants to a learning intervention, where they record and visually track their children's diarrhea rate before and after we offer free chlorine tablets.
+We exogenously expose them to social learning through random variation in neighbors' treatment assignment.
+While there is no difference on average in the rate of chlorine use between the learning arm and households that receive free chlorine tablets only, learning-arm households with learning arm neighbors chlorinate their water at a significantly higher rate than their counterparts for almost one year after the end of the learning intervention.
+Households who are not in the learning arm but have learning-arm neighbors exhibit no difference in behavior.
+We propose a model of learning where agents are sensitive to signal acquisition technologies and trust signals from technologies with which they have personal experience, giving rise to a complementarity between experiential and social learning.
+The welfare implications of this complementarity are substantial: ITT estimates suggest that, more than one year later, learning households with learning neighbors exhibit a 0.10 SD (p=0.015) increase in an index of child anthropometrics compared to all other households that receive chlorine.

 Distorted Signals and Evaluator Bias: A Two-Stage Experiment on Gendered Hiring in Malawi with Mansa Saxena | Draft | AEA RCT Registry